ebrahimfathalla/chemical/README.md

 The data used in this project comes from the publicly available California Safe Cosmetics Program.
 It contains reports from manufacturers and brands listing chemical ingredients that have been linked to potential health risks.

-If the dataset is too large to upload directly, a link to the source will be provided in the repository.

 # Analysis

 Our analysis focused on the following key areas: